 Other tests may include:

-Mild cases can be treated by avoiding cold temperatures.
+- Mild cases can be treated by avoiding cold temperatures.

-Severe cryoglobulinemia (involves vital organs or large areas of skin) is treated with corticosteroids and other medications that suppress the immune system.
+Severe cryoglobulinemia involves vital organs or large areas of skin.
+It is treated with corticosteroids and other medicines that suppress the immune system.

 Call your health care provider if:

-There is no known prevention.
-Avoiding exposure to cold temperatures may prevent some symptoms.
+- Staying away from cold temperatures may prevent some symptoms.